Jan-Williams/OpenReservoirComputing/README.md

 U_pred = esn.forecast(fcast_len=U_test.shape[0], res_state=R[-1]) # feed in the last reservoir state seen in training
 ```

-To visualize the forecast and compare it to the test data use `orc.utils.visualization`:
+To visualize the forecast and compare it to the test data, we can use `orc.utils.visualization`:
 ```python
 orc.utils.visualization.plot_time_series(
     [U_test, U_pred],